 Marissa is working on the development of gamma radiation detection spectroscopy instrumentation to measure in real-time the uptake and location in a patient administered Gd-157 or B-10 based drugs leading to dose enhancement due to neutron capture reaction and additional gain in radiobiological efficiency (RBE) of heavy ion and proton therapy.

-This technology has opened up new horizons in cancer treatment such as pancreatic cancer which currently has a very poor prognosis in patient survival.
-Principal of NCEPT breakthrough technology for cancer treatment can be found in our publication https://www.researchgate.net/publication/356773179_Prompt_Gamma_based_Detection_and_Discrimination_of_2_Neutron_Capture_Events_for_NCEPT_Dose_3_Quantification
+This technology has opened up new horizons in cancer treatment such as pancreatic cancer that currently has very poor prognosis in patient survival.
+Principal of NCEPT breakthrough technology for cancer treatment can be found in our publication.

 Sarah Vogel, Postgraduate Research Award on “Nanoparticle enhanced Image-Guided Microbeam Radiation Therapy (MRT): from in vitro to in vivo”.

 Sarah is supervised by Dr Moeava Tehei, Professor Michael Lerch, Associate Professor Stephanie Corde and Dr Daniel Hausermann from ANSTO’s Australian Synchrotron.
 A breakthrough in the treatment of brain cancer is long overdue.
 Many brain cancer survivors suffer from cognitive and somatic side effects of the treatment with increased risks in children.

 This project addresses the current limitations in brain cancer treatment by considering rapid-delivery, single fraction radiotherapy with advanced nanoparticles.